FAQ

 Depending on the your location and average winter weather, installing a heater can help increase the uptime of the equipment.

-Our service team recommends that you develop and activate a winterization schedule and policy at least two months before the first expected freeze.
+Our service team recommends that you develop and activate a winterization schedule and policy at the beginning of the project with implementation at least two months before the first expected freeze.

 Our team can help you identify equipment or process piping that is exposed to the elements in order to determine what may need to be winterized and work with you to properly insulate or heat those parts to avoid freezing.
 We also recommend installing backup generators, putting in-place an emergency shut-down plan, and having our service team on-call in case an issue arises.